 4. Custom App Icons or Themes

-Snapchat Plus allows subscribers to change the Snapchat app icon on their phone’s home screen and apply special themes to their app interface.
+Snapchat Plus subscribers can change the Snapchat app icon on their phone’s home screen and apply special themes to their app’s interface.

 In most cases, no, because you can’t see someone else’s app icon or app theme unless they share a screenshot or screen recording that shows it.
 But if they post stories or messages showing off a custom icon or unique chat theme, that’s a clue.